Last Updated on May 13, 2021 by Julia Wilson

-Also known as hypoadrenocorticism, Addison’s disease is an endocrine disorder in which the adrenal glands do not produce enough steroid hormones due to the destruction of the adrenal cortices, which are responsible for producing several hormones.
+Also known as hypoadrenocorticism, Addison’s disease is an endocrine disorder, characterised by inadequate production of the steroid hormones cortisol and aldosterone, due to the destruction of the outer layers of the adrenal gland.

 What is the adrenal gland?

-- Adrenal cortex: The outer layer of the gland, called the adrenal cortex, produces hormones including cortisol, DHEA, estrogen, and testosterone.
+- Adrenal cortex: Produces hormones including cortisol, DHEA, estrogen, and testosterone.
 Cortisol is essential for life; it plays several important roles, some of which include converting proteins into energy, releasing glycogen and has pronounced anti-inflammatory and immunosuppressive effects.

-- Medulla: The inner portion of the adrenal gland, which produces epinephrine and norepinephrine (adrenaline).
+- Medulla: Produces epinephrine and norepinephrine (adrenaline).
 During a stress response, adrenaline raises blood glucose levels, blood pressure, and cardiac output.

-The most common cause of Addison’s disease is the destruction of the adrenal gland cells by the cat’s immune system.
-Other causes may include cancer and long-term glucocorticoid withdrawal, trauma, infection and internal bleeding.
+The most common cause of Addison’s disease is believed to be due to immune-mediated destruction of the adrenal gland cells.
+Less common causes include cancer and long-term glucocorticoid withdrawal, trauma, infection and internal bleeding.